 Choose lean meats and skinless poultry:

-Remove the skin from chicken or turkey, as the skin is high in saturated fat.
-White meat has less fat than dark meat.
+- Remove the skin from chicken or turkey, as the skin is high in saturated fat.

 How much proteins do vegetarians need?

 People often think that being a vegetarian or vegan means that it can be hard to get enough protein.
 Not true!
-There are many vegetarian sources of protein.
-Eggs, low-fat cheese, yogurt and milk are good animal protein sources.
-Vegans can enjoy beans, lentils, dried peas, tofu, nuts and seeds.
-Vegetables and grain products all contain small amounts of protein too.
+There are many vegetarian sources of protein like beans, lentils, dried peas, tofu, tempeh, nuts and seeds.
+Eggs, low-fat cheese, yogurt and milk are also good sources of protein for vegetarians who eat these foods.
+Vegetables and grain products also contain small amounts of protein too.

 Need some ideas for getting more vegetable protein in your diet?

-Start your day with a whole-grain cereal or a bowl of oatmeal.
+- Start your day with a whole-grain cereal or a bowl of oatmeal.
 Increase the flavour with some almonds or pumpkin seeds.
-(1/4 cup oatmeal = 3 g protein; 1/4 cup almonds = 8 g protein )
+(1/4 cup oatmeal = 3 grams protein; 1/4 cup almonds = 8 grams protein)

-Busy morning?
+- Busy morning?
 Make your own protein bars the night before for a portable breakfast.
-(1 bar = 7 g protein)
+(1 bar = 7 grams protein)

-Add chickpeas, lentils or black beans to your soup or salad at lunch.
-(3/4 cup black beans = 11 g protein; ¾ cup lentils = 13 g protein)
+- Add chickpeas, lentils or black beans to your soup or salad at lunch.
+(3/4 cup black beans = 11 grams protein; ¾ cup lentils = 13 grams protein)

-Cook up a big bowl of bean rich chili that’s loaded with vegetables.
-(1 serving = 14 g protein)
+- Cook up a big bowl of bean rich chili that’s loaded with vegetables.
+(1 serving = 14 grams protein)

-Choose whole grain breads and crackers with sliced cheese (1 slice bread = 3 g protein; 50 g cheese = 12 g protein)
+- Choose whole grain breads and crackers with sliced cheese (1 slice bread = 3 grams protein; 50 grams cheese = 12 grams protein)

-Great pre or post exercise snacks are mini-yogurt or cottage cheese cups.
-(3/4 cup yogurt = 8 g protein)
+- Great pre or post exercise snacks are mini-yogurt or cottage cheese cups.
+(3/4 cup yogurt = 8 grams protein)

-Need an afternoon pick-me-up?
+- Need an afternoon pick-me-up?
 Try peanut butter on whole grain bread with a glass of milk or soy beverage.
-(2 tbsp peanut butter = 7 g protein)
+(2 tablespoon peanut butter = 7 grams protein)

-Try this tofu stir-fry loaded with vegetables and flavoured with sweet chilli sauce.
-(3/4 cup tofu = 16 g protein)
+- Try this tofu stir-fry loaded with vegetables and flavoured with sweet chilli sauce.
+(3/4 cup tofu = 16 grams protein)

-Try a quinoa salad instead of pasta.
+- Try a quinoa salad instead of pasta.
 Quinoa is a whole grain that is also a source of protein.
-(1/2 cup quinoa = 3 g protein)
+(1/2 cup quinoa = 3 grams protein)

 For more information on protein: